 A third implication relates to the proposed process model of entrepreneurial sensemaking.
-This model adds to process studies of entrepreneurial action (McMullen & Sheperd, 2006; Zott & Huy, 2007) in theoretically linking cognitive and symbolic activities performed by entrepreneurs across the early stages of setting up new ventures.
+This model adds to process studies of entrepreneurial action (McMullen & Sheperd, 2006; Zott & Huy, 2007) in that it theoretically links cognitive and symbolic activities performed by entrepreneurs across the early stages of setting up new ventures.
 As such, it is more widely applicable than studies that have focused on specific stages, such as the launch or initial public offering of a new venture (e.g., Chen et al., 2009; Martens et al., 2007).
-Underpinning the model is a theory of sensemaking as a socially situated process by which individuals construct meaning whilst they are speaking.
-This definition of sensemaking applies to the context of new ventures -- where the demands of on-line sensemaking require that individual entrepreneurs think by speaking, meaning that conscious thought emerges in the act of speaking with others (Hill & Levenhagen, 1995) -- but potentially also extends to sensemaking in other social and organizational settings.
+Underpinning the model is a theory of sensemaking as a socially situated process by which individuals construct meaning while speaking.
+This definition of sensemaking applies to the context of new ventures-where the demands of online sensemaking require that individual entrepreneurs think by speaking, meaning that conscious thought emerges in the act of speaking with others (Hill & Levenhagen, 1995)-but potentially also extends to sensemaking in other social and organizational settings.

-Existing research on sensemaking, however, largely separates individual cognition, or sensemaking, from symbolic "sensegiving" processes in social or organizational settings (e.g., Maitlis & Sonenshein, 2010; Weick et al., 2005).
-We argue, however, that language and thought interpenetrate in context and that meaning develops as a result of interactions with others.
-In the classic case of the Mann Gulch disaster (Weick, 1993), for example, when the spotters on the aircraft had labeled the fire as a "10 o'clock fire", the firefighters on the ground committed themselves to this interpretation and believed it to be a fire that was relatively contained.
-According to Weick (1993: 635) they also reinforced and "rationalized this image until it was too late", an analysis that points to the formative effect of language and to social validation in reifying the circumstances faced by the firefighters.
-Another more recent study of the high jacking of United Airlines flight 93 (Quinn & Worline, 2008: 501) demonstrates how people aboard the plane responded to this "shocking and incomprehensible" event by constructing a sensible narrative that allowed them to deliberate the action of collectively counterattacking the high jackers.
-The narrative evolved whilst people aboard the plane were phoning their close relatives and partners for approval and emotional support, which in turn gave passengers the confidence to go ahead with their courageous counter attack (Quinn & Worline, 2008).
+Existing research on sensemaking, however, largely separates individual cognition, or sensemaking, from symbolic "sensegiving" processes in social or organizational settings (see Maitlis & Sonenshein, 2010; Weick et al., 2005).
+We argue instead that language and thought interpenetrate in context and that meaning develops as a result of interactions with others.
+In the classic case of the Mann Gulch disaster (Weick, 1993), for example, when the spotters on the aircraft had labeled the fire as a "10 o'clock fire," the firefighters on the ground committed themselves to this interpretation and believed it to be a fire that was relatively contained.
+According to Weick (1993: 635), they also reinforced and "rationalized this image until it was too late"-an analysis that points to the formative effect of language and to social validation in reifying the circumstances the firefighters faced.
+Another more recent study of the hijacking of United Airlines flight 93 (Quinn & Worline, 2008: 501) demonstrates how people aboard the plane responded to this "shocking and incomprehensible" event by constructing a sensible narrative that allowed them to deliberate the action of collectively counterattacking the hijackers.
+The narrative evolved while people on the plane were phoning their close relatives and partners for approval and emotional support, which, in turn, gave the passengers the confidence to go ahead with their courageous counterattack (Quinn & Worline, 2008).

-Whilst settings of crisis and change are not necessarily the same as the early stages of venture creation, there are clear parallels across these sensemaking scenarios in the sense that individuals, drawing upon their own experience and identity, construct meaning of inchoate circumstances, whilst speaking with others, and reinforce, replace or adapt their sensemaking in the context of voiced or perceived social expectations.
-This particular formulation offers the potential for a more parsimonious perspective on sensemaking which, we argue, may benefit research.
-Over the past fifteen years, sensemaking has become an increasingly popular umbrella construct (Hirsch & Levin, 1999) that has usurped divergent theoretical principles around, for example, cognitive dissonance, the autonomic nervous system, behavioral enactment, social identity, behavioral routines, emotions, speech acts and escalation of commitment (e.g., Weick, 1995; Weick et al., 2005).
-Whilst integration of these principles is laudable, it runs the risk of turning the entire edifice into an incoherent theory that lacks specificity and is hard to operationalize in empirical research.
+Although settings of crisis and change are not necessarily the same as the early stages of venture creation, there are clear parallels across these sensemaking scenarios in the sense that individuals, drawing from their own experience and identity, construct meaning of inchoate circumstances, while speaking with others, and reinforce, replace, or adapt their sensemaking in the context of voiced or perceived social expectations.
+This particular formulation offers the potential for a more parsimonious perspective on sensemaking that, we argue, may benefit research.
+Over the past fifteen years, sensemaking has become an increasingly popular umbrella construct (Hirsch & Levin, 1999) that has usurped divergent theoretical principles around, for example, cognitive dissonance, the autonomic nervous system, behavioral enactment, social identity, behavioral routines, emotions, speech acts, and escalation of commitment (e.g., Weick, 1995; Weick et al., 2005).
+Integration of these principles into a single construct is laudable, but it lacks specificity and provides broad, rather than specific, guidance to empirical research.